EduardV777/Simple-Projects/README.md

 # Simple-Projects
-Simple Projects I am working on
+Simple projects I am working on.
+Each separate project will have it's own readme section.
+Projects are in different languages.
+You can have some fun looking at these projects or get some inspiration about what kind of project you want to do to build your portfolio.